jibanCat/gp_dla_detection_dr16q_public/README.md

 The preprocessing steps are to:

-* truncate spectra to only contain pixels in the range [800, 1550] Angstroms QSO rest
+* truncate spectra to only contain pixels in the range [800, 1550] Angstroms QSO restframe
-* normalize flux and noise variance by dividing by the median flux in the range [1425, 1475] Angstroms QSO rest
+* normalize flux and noise variance by dividing by the median flux in the range [1425, 1475] Angstroms QSO restframe

 Relevant parameters in `set_parameters` that can be tweaked if
 desired: